 So you’ve heard of Power Rangers.
 Maybe remember watching it as a kid.
 But recently you’ve noticed, “hey, wait a minute.
 This show is still on… How???”
-Well after nearly nine hundred episodes Power Rangers has attracted a huge fanbase.
-Across the twenty five plus seasons there have been episodes that have hooked people.
-Episodes that have sparked the imagination, drawn people in, and turned them from casual viewers into hardcore fans.
+Well after over 900 episodes Power Rangers has attracted a huge fanbase.
+Across the 25 plus seasons there have been episodes that stood out from the rest.
+Episodes that sparked the imagination and turned viewers from casual watchers into hardcore fans.

-Of course you might be a little busy to watch nearly nine hundred episodes to find those gems, so here’s a sampling to get you started.
+Of course you might be a little busy to watch over 900 episodes to find those gems, so here’s a sampling to get you started.

 “Day of the Dumpster” Mighty Morphin Power Rangers (Season 1 – Episode 1)

 Where else to begin but the very first episode?
 With only twenty minutes this episode not only sets up everything you need to know about Power Rangers (teenagers with attitude, morphing, giant monsters, etc.), but it also introduces us to the five characters that would become the most iconic in the entire franchise.
 This one speaks for itself.

 “From out of Nowhere Parts 1 and 2” Power Rangers In Space (Episode 1 and 2)

 After the Command Center destroying events of Power Rangers Turbo, the remaining Rangers flee into space and meet up with an unlikely new leader, Andros.
 This was a big shift in Power Rangers, the series heading into the realm of science fiction.
 If you’re a fan of Star Trek or Star Wars, this premiere will be right up your alley.

 “Quasar Quest Parts 1 and 2” Power Rangers Lost Galaxy (Episode 1 and 2)